From Violation to Validation: Managing Healthcare Infections with Confidence and Control

 Common Mistakes to Avoid

-• Treating infractions as isolated events
+• Treating infections as isolated events

 • Failing to track follow-up actions